AllenNeuralDynamics/aind-analysis-pipeline-template/README.md

 }
 ```

 There is an alternative method for specifying data input.
-Users can specify a csv with a column `asset_id` which the pipeline will use, when the input argument `use_data_asset_csv` is set to value **1**.
+Users can specify a csv with a column `asset_id` which the pipeline will use and will override the query field, when the input argument `use_data_asset_csv` is set to value **1**.

 If you need to group data assets, see the portion in the code where you can specify your own grouping however you like.